Auromirajayakumar/multi_agent_scoring/README.md

 # 🧠 Multi-Agent Transcript Scoring System

+# 🧠 Multi-Agent Transcript Scoring System

+This project demonstrates how multiple AI agents can work together to evaluate the quality of a written transcript.
+It simulates how an intelligent tutor might assess a student's response by:

+- Scoring it based on clarity, relevance, and depth
+- Generating constructive feedback using an LLM
+- Validating the reasoning behind the score and feedback

-This project showcases a modular agentic pipeline for evaluating transcript quality using rubric-based scoring, LLM-generated feedback, and validator reasoning.
-Built with FastAPI, LangChain, and OpenAI.
+The system is modular, explainable, and built for demo-readiness using FastAPI, LangChain, and OpenAI.

 ---